-- 6th to 12th grade students will be assigned a lock for their locker.
+- 7th to 12th grade students are assigned a locker. - 7th to 12th grade students will be assigned a lock for their locker.
 Students will be charged for broken or missing locks. - To avoid theft or damaged property, students are advised not to leave valuable objects in an unlocked locker.
 The easiest way to keep objects safe is to leave them at home and/or use the lock provided. - Parkview maintains the right to open any lock or locker if deemed necessary.